Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - The Entertainment Package features the Acura DVD Rear Entertainment System, which includes a 9-inch screen that is lowered from an overhead console.

-- On the Advance Package, the included Rear Entertainment System replaces the 9-inch screen with an extra-wide 16.2 inch screen in the overhead console.
+- Models with both the Advance and Entertainment Packages include an extra-wide 16.2 inch screen in the overhead console.
 The screen can show wide-ratio movies or even accommodate two separate video sources and show both images side by side.

-- The package also gains a ceiling-mounted speaker for better to improve surround sound.
-The Advance Package gains two ceiling-mounted speakers.
+- Models with both the Technology and Entertainment Packages gain a ceiling-mounted speaker for improved surround sound.
+The Advance Package adds two ceiling-mounted speakers.

 - In addition to audio that is routed through the sound system speakers, passengers may use wireless Personal Surround headphones or connect through three available audio jacks.